 You can feel the change starting, even before anyone's named it.
 Linen is everywhere.
 People are paying more for real wool and silk, and learning to tell them from the fakes.
 Type "is polyester bad for you" into a search bar and you'll find millions of women asking the same quiet question.
 They're reaching for the same answer without a word for it.
 We wanted to give them the word.

 Fashion Wellness is less a thing to buy than a habit: getting dressed with your eyes open.
 It's noticing that the softest, most expensive-feeling pieces in your closet are often the simplest ones, fibers that grew instead of fibers that were poured.
-It's choosing, a little more often, the shirt that's kind to your body.
+It's choosing, a little more often, the shirt that's kind to your body — and saving the plastic for the raincoat, where it belongs.

 You already do this with your food.
 You already do this with your face.
 Your closet is the next room you walk into.
 We'll be here, reading the labels with you.